jacob-jarick/internet-archive-helper/readme.md

 # Notes

-Archive name is in the url, eg https://archive.org/details/**drawingmadeeasyh00lutz**
+Archive name is in the url, eg for the URL https://archive.org/details/drawingmadeeasyh00lutz the archive name is **drawingmadeeasyh00lutz**

 List of files can be viewed by clicking "SHOW ALL" under "DOWNLOAD OPTIONS"